Lina Basquette: Later years

 On August 9, 1943, Basquette was raped and robbed in Burbank, California after she gave a ride to 22-year-old army private George Paul Rimke.
 Basquette later testified that after she picked up the soldier, he forced her into the backseat and raped her.
-Rimke denied the charges but was found guilty on August 26, 1943 and sentenced to life in prison.
+Rimke denied the charges but was found guilty on August 26, 1943, and sentenced to life in prison.

 In 1947, Basquette used money from a trust fund left to her by her first husband, Sam Warner, and purchased a farm in Bucks County, Pennsylvania.
 In 1950, she and her sixth husband Warner Gilmore opened Honey Hollow Kennels; they began breeding and showing Great Danes.
 Basquette became the single biggest winner of Great Dane breed shows and was known as a noted dog breeder.
 She also wrote several books on the subject of dog breeding.

 She retired from dog handling in 1983.
 Basquette moved to Wheeling, West Virginia, after her retirement.
 She continued to judge dog shows for the American Kennel Club and wrote a monthly column for Kennel Review.

 Renewed interest in Basquette's films was sparked after a profile of her was published in 1989 in The New Yorker.
-Her films were screened in Washington, DC at the National Gallery of Art and at the Silent Movie Theatre in Los Angeles.
+Her films were screened in Washington, D.C. at the National Gallery of Art and at the Silent Movie Theatre in Los Angeles.

 Basquette published her autobiography, Lina: DeMille's Godless Girl, in 1991.
 That same year she was cast in her first film in 48 years, an independent production titled Paradise Park.
 She played a grandmother who dreamed God was coming to grant a wish to residents of an Appalachian trailer park.
 The film also stars Porter Wagoner and Johnny Paycheck.
 It was her final film role.